-A Board will be convened for the express purpose of investigating only that incident or those incidents specified by the Secretary.
-A Board will examine the facts and circumstances surrounding the incident or incidents, and makes written findings in accordance with 12 FAM 035.
+An ARB will be convened for the express purpose of investigating only that incident or those incidents specified by the Secretary.
+A Board will examine the facts and circumstances surrounding the incident or incidents, and make written findings in accordance with 12 FAM 035.

 12 FAM 031.3 ARB Definitions

 Act: The Omnibus Diplomatic Security and Antiterrorism Act of 1986, as amended.

 ARB: Accountability Review Board.

 Board: Accountability Review Board established under either Title III of the Act (22 U.S.C.
 4831) or Section 140(c).

 Consular officer: Any individual authorized to issue visas pursuant to Section 101(a)(9) of the Immigration and Nationality Act, 8 U.S.C.
 1101(a)(9), and the Department’s regulations under 22 CFR 40.1(d).